JAINKRE/CryptKey-WeakPasswordDictionary/README.md

 ## How to Use

 This project provides a `TxtToDB.py` conversion script, which requires Python 3.10 or higher to run.
-Users can clone this repository and execute the script to automatically generate the corresponding database file compressed in tar.gz format, which can be directly loaded by SwordVault.
+Users can clone this repository and execute the script to automatically generate the corresponding database file compressed in tar.gz format, which can be directly loaded by CryptKey.

 If you wish to use the .db format data file from this project in other applications, you can integrate it by referring to the following code example: